sanhup/solvista-cloud/docs/setup.md

 # Create recovery bucket

 We will need a s3 object storage for our recovery bucket.
-I will first describe to setup Minio on any Linux machine.
+I will first describe to setup Garage S3 on any Linux machine.
 This approach will be used on the primary cloud.
 For the secondary cloud it is also okay to use the oject storage provided by the cloud provider.
-This might save some costs.
+This might save some costs involved.

 ## General setup

 You will need:
 - Any linux machine (can be Mac OS, Windows WSL).
 We assume debian.
-- Podman and podman compose
+- Podman and podman compose (needs python)

+We will first do this locally.
+Next we will create a VM and repeat in Hetzner.

 ### Install podman
 ```bash